-Covid 19 coronavirus: Have we reached 14 days straight of no cases?
+Covid 19 coronavirus: Two weeks in the clear - 14 days of no new cases

 Restrictions are being lifted comparatively quickly in New Zealand - including compared to NSW.

-On Monday, Bloomfield joined a regional World Healh Organisation call on the topic of how to reopen borders safely.
+On Monday, Bloomfield joined a regional World Health Organisation call on the topic of how to reopen borders safely.

 "We need to remain vigilant to the threat that the virus poses," he said.